mikolajlubiak/website/content/pixelpin-deep-dive.md

 The EPD is a 3-color device, but the input is 16-bit color.
 We use **Floyd-Steinberg error diffusion** to map the RGB565 space into the physical palette (Black, White, Red) while preserving visual gradients.

 The algorithm processes the `image_buffer` in-place to save SRAM.
-For each pixel, it calculates the quantization error—the difference between the RGB565 value and the closest hardware color—and distributes that error to neighboring pixels.
+For each pixel, it calculates the quantization error - the difference between the RGB565 value and the closest hardware color - and distributes that error to neighboring pixels.

 ```cpp
 // RGB565 decomposition